 Sant Joan De Binissaida – this restaurant can cater for coeliacs and most of menu can be easily adapted.
 Good reviews from other gluten free travellers.

-Alessandros – I spotted that they advertise gluten free pizza on their menu.
+Alessandros – (open seasonally) I spotted that they advertise gluten free pizza on their menu, so it might be worth checking out.

 Las Dunas – this restaurant is next to Alessandros and has an absolutely huge range of gluten free choices.
 All options are marked up on the menu and they had a very wide gluten free tapas selection in particular.
 Quite a touristy spot, but nice to see such a good offering.